geodynamics/pylith/docs/user/run-pylith/petsc-options.md

 We separate the defaults into a few categories to make it easy to select desired options.

-:solver: Options for the preconditioner and solver;
-:parallel: Options used when running in parallel (can be used in serial as well);
 :monitors: Options for basic monitoring of the solver;
+:initial_guess: Options for improving initial guesses at each time step;
 :collective_io: Options for collective input/output; and
 :testing: Options used in testing.
+:solver: Options for the preconditioner and solver;
+:parallel: Options used when running in parallel (can be used in serial as well);

 :::{tip}
 You can see which options PyLith sets using the `petscoptions` Pyre Journal.